VerenaK90/Neuroblastoma_evolution/Analysis_and_plots/Readme.txt

 r: selective advantage associated with the fist oncogenic event.

 If you run "expansion_homeostasis", remove the prior for delta2 from Neuroblastoma_initiation.py.

+The script Mutation_density_quantification.R is a pipeline to estimate mutation densities at MRCA and ECA from tumor WG sequencing data.
+In the first part, mutations are classified as subclonal, non-amplified clonal or amplified clonal.
+In the second part, these estimates are being used to learn the densities at MRCA and ECA.

+The key output are the vectors ‘mutation.time.mrca’, ‘mutation.time.mrca.lower’,  ‘mutation.time.mrca.upper’,  ‘mutation.time.eca’,  ‘mutation.time.eca.upper’,  ‘mutation.time.eca.lower’, which contain the estimated mutation load per genome copy at MRCA or ECA per tumor (and upper and lower 95% CI according to bootstrapping).
+In addition, the following lists are returned
+- ‘gains.at.mrca’: chromosomal gains mapping to MRCA
+- ‘gains.uniquely.mapped.to.eca’: chromosomal gains not mapping to MRCA, but to ECA
+- ‘gains.at.mrca.conforming.eca’: chromosomal gains mapping to both MRCA and ECA
+- ‘gains.not.maping.to.eca.or.mrca’: chromosomal gains neither mapping to MRCA nor to ECA
+- ‘gains.at.earliest.time’: chromosomal gains mapping to a time point earlier than ECA

+Example data are provided in the folder “Example_data”.